 Much information is available about the rich history of Columbus Junction and the surrounding area.
-The Columbus Community Heritage Museum located 122 Maple Street in Columbus Junction and George Bell’s museum in Columbus City are both great places to find archives, artifacts and stories.
+The Columbus Community Heritage Museum located 122 Maple Street in Columbus Junction is a great place to find archives, artifacts and stories.
 Do You Remember? written by Helen Aringdale provides 223 pages of photos and articles of earlier times.
-The Louisa County Historical Society offers online resources as well and a large museum and research facility in Wapello, the county seat.
+The Louisa County Historical Society offers online resources as well and a large museum and research facility on Highway 61 in Wapello, the county seat.

 Below please find excerpts from the history of Columbus Junction as written in the book, Portraits and Biographical Album of Louisa County, Iowa.

 The first train of cars on the Chicago, Rock Island & Pacific was run to what was then known as a sand bank on the 17th day of November, 1857 and was the end of the road until September, 1858, when it was completed to Washington.
 The station at the sand bank was then discontinued, and a station at Clifton established.